xkdvd/SMTPChunk/README.md

 # SMTPChunk
-SMTP Server and Command Line Client - Blowing up the sunshine.
+SMTP Server and Command Line Client - Blowing up the sunshine with nothing so far.

 run in two seperate terminal sessions